 Tip #2: Organize The Living Space

 This is another important aspect of helping senior citizens live comfortably at home.
 An organized space gives room for free movement.
 So they can do simple tasks.
 As people age, their strength diminishes as well.
-Since they may not have the strength to arrange the room now and then, an organized space that reduces how often they need to arrange things must be created.
+Since they might not have the strength to tidy up often, they need a space that stays organized and requires very little rearranging.

 Tip #3: Avoid Tripping Accidents